orientechnologies/orientdb-docs/ee/Neo4j-Importer.md

+---
+search:
+   keywords: ['Studio', 'neo4j', 'enterprise']
+---

+> Only users with grant `server.importers` can see this section

 # Neo4j to OrientDB Importer

 In Studio 2.2 you can configure the execution of a new plugin, which allows you to import your Neo4j database into OrientDB in few simple steps.